JimHokanson/blog/blog/2023/2023_02__ADInstruments_SDK/readme.md

 &lt;repo\_root&gt;/+adi/private/sdk_mex.cpp

 The code itself is fairly simple, and is probably a good starting point for those just learning how to do this work.
 That being said, there may be better ways of doing this (discussed below).
 Here's a snippet of the code.
 The basic idea is we pass in a numeric function option, and based on that value we call different functions of the SDK library interface (ADInstruments functions).
 For mex, the number of inputs to the function call can be variable.
 Based on the function call we interpret the inputs to the mex call differently.
-For example, if requesting the number of ticks (number of samples of fastest channel) in a record, the 3rd input after the function option and the file handle is the record we wish to know about (starting and stopping recordings creates new blocks).
+For example, if requesting the number of ticks (number of samples of fastest channel) in a record (function_option  == 3), the next input should be the file handle, and the 3rd input should be the record you want to know about (where the first record is 0).

 <img src="mex_code_snippet.png">